 In contrast to the vast majority of colored diamonds, fancy blue diamonds frequently have high clarities.
 The inclination towards a superior clarity is usually a result of the flawless composition of the diamond in its rough state.
 However, As with other fancy color diamonds, because of the acknowledged rarity and value of blue diamonds, a blue diamond's clarity is far less of a consideration than actual color and intensity.

-Because round cuts tend to produce lower color saturation, blue diamonds, like other colors, are generally cut into fancy shapes such as pear shapes, radiants, cushions, etc. Round cuts cause color desaturation because they are best at reflecting white light.
+Because round cuts tend to produce lower color saturation, blue diamonds, like other colors, are generally cut into fancy shapes such as cushions, emerald cuts, princesses, etc. Round cuts cause color desaturation because they are best at reflecting white light.
 In the case of blue diamonds, a round cut may make the blue color appear fainter, whereas a fancy shape, which reflects less white light, will maximize color saturation.
 Take note of uneven color distributions as well (these will be noted on your GIA certificate), as they can certainly affect a diamond's appearance and value.

 Blue diamonds first originated from the Hyderabad region of India during the 17th century.
 India was responsible for the mining of nearly all gem diamonds during this prolific period.
 Four hundred years later, the Indian mines have experienced a drastic slowdown.
 The greater majority of the world's blue diamonds now come from the Premier mine in South Africa.